 Authorities say they believe the two are behind the killings of 23-year-old Australian Lucas Fowler and his 24-year-old American girlfriend, Chynna Deese, as well as of Leonard Dyck, a 64-year-old Canadian.

 Since Tuesday, the village of Gillam, near Hudson Bay, has been at the epicenter of an intense manhunt involving tracker dogs, a drone and armored vehicles.
 The area features dense, sometimes nearly impenetrable forest.

 Minister of Public Safety Ralph Goodale announced the air force involvement, which followed a request from Brenda Lucki, head of the Royal Canadian Mounted Police (RCMP).

-Police said Friday they could not rule out the possibility that the two young men had altered their appearances and slipped out of the region, possibly with the unwitting help of an area resident.
+Police have said they could not rule out the possibility that the two suspects had altered their appearances and slipped out of the region, possibly with the unwitting help of an area resident.

-The fugitives wound up in this village, some 600 miles north of Winnipeg, the Manitoba capital, after an epic 2,000-mile chase from British Columbia on Canada's east coast.
+The fugitives are thought to have wound up in the village, some 600 miles (1,000 kilometers) north of Winnipeg, the Manitoba capital, after traveling 2,000 miles from British Columbia on Canada's west coast.

 The surrounding region is particularly inhospitable, with wild animals including bears, and swampy areas infested with ferocious mosquitoes.

 Locals say conditions are brutal, and that the suspects, if on foot and unprepared, would have difficulty surviving for long.

 There have been two reported sightings of the wanted teens in Gillam, but none since Monday.